AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

-User attributes refers to the label information added for the user, including key-value pairs.
+User attributes refers to the user information, including user nickname, avatar, email address, mobile numbers, sex, signature, and birth date.
+The user attributes are added as key-value pairs.

 This page shows how to call Agora Chat RESTful APIs to manage user attributes, including adding, deleting, modifying, and retrieving user attributes.